Sir Edward Sebright, 1st Bt.

 M, #35259, b.
 4 April 1876, d.
 3 September 1954

-Lt.-Col. Sir Richard Henry Chenevix Trench was born on 4 April 1876.1 He was the son of Colonel Charles Chenevix Trench and Emily Mary Lefroy.1 He married Evelyn May Pocklington, daughter of Captain Harry Evelyn Stracey Pocklington, in September 1913.1 He died on 3 September 1954 at age 78.1
+Lt.-Col. Sir Richard Henry Chenevix Trench was born on 4 April 1876.1 He was the son of Colonel Charles Chenevix Trench and Emily Mary Lefroy.1 He married Evelyn May Pocklington, daughter of Captain Harry Evelyn Stracey Pocklington and Amy Jane Hargreaves, in September 1913.1 He died on 3 September 1954 at age 78.1

-He fought in the Boxer Rebellion in 1900, where he won a medal with clasp.1 He gained the rank of Lieutenant-Colonel in the service of the Indian Army.1 He was invested as a Companion, Order of the Indian Empire (C.I.E.).1 He held the office of Under-Secretary to the Foreign Office.1 He was in the Indian Police Deparmtent.1 He was invested as a Officer, Order of the British Empire (O.B.E.).1
+He fought in the Boxer Rebellion in 1900, where he won a medal with clasp.1 He gained the rank of Lieutenant-Colonel in the Indian Army.1 He was appointed Companion, Order of the Indian Empire (C.I.E.)1 He held the office of Under-Secretary to the Foreign Office.1 He was in the Indian Political Service.1 He was appointed Officer, Order of the British Empire (O.B.E.)1

 Children of Lt.-Col. Sir Richard Henry Chenevix Trench and Evelyn May Pocklington